+mesmerizes an audience from not only the aural route but also the visual route.
 The idea of a new project arose here.
-The project's name - "GHI project" means that "It might be interesting that musical instrument shines, isn't it?" in Japanese.
+The project's name - "GHI project" means that "It might be good that musical instrument shines, isn't it?" in Japanese.
 I added the function "visual information generator" to the traditional musical instrument as shown in this name, and decided not to install sensors at all.